 The Smart Cities Design Trend Focuses on the Future

 Smart cities refer to a type of urban development based on sustainability.
-With a greater focus on renewable energy, transportation solutions, smart home energy management systems, more comprehensive access to health, and public service analysis, these smart cities are built to respond to the needs of institutions, companies, and its inhabitants.
+With a greater focus on renewable energy, transportation solutions, smart home energy management systems, more comprehensive access to health, and public service analysis, these smart cities are built to respond to the needs of institutions, companies, and their inhabitants.

 Universal Architectural Design Keeps Everyone In Mind